Lexington, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • War, US Civil.
 A significant historical year for this entry is 1858.

 Location.
 37° 47.084′ N, 79° 26.486′ W. Marker is in Lexington, Virginia.
-Marker is on East Washington Street just north of North Randolph Street, on the right when traveling north.
+It is on East Washington Street just north of North Randolph Street, on the right when traveling north.
 Marker is in front of the Jackson House Museum.
 Touch for map.
 Marker is at or near this postal address: 8 East Washington Street, Lexington VA 24450, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gen. Jackson CSA (a few steps from this marker); Little Sorrel (a few steps from this marker); Campbell House, ca. 1845 (within shouting distance of this marker); Lt.
-Gen. Thomas Jonathan “Stonewall” Jackson 1824-1863 (within shouting distance of this marker); The Stonewall Jackson House (within shouting distance of this marker); Jackson's Garden (within shouting distance of this marker); Rockaway (within shouting distance of this marker); Cyrus H. McCormick (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Gen. Jackson CSA (a few steps from this marker); Little Sorrel (a few steps from this marker); Campbell House, ca. 1845 (within shouting distance of this marker); Lt.
+Gen. Thomas Jonathan Stonewall Jackson 1824-1863 (within shouting distance of this marker); The Stonewall Jackson House (within shouting distance of this marker); Jackson's Garden (within shouting distance of this marker); Rockaway (within shouting distance of this marker); Cyrus H. McCormick (within shouting distance of this marker).
 Touch for a list and map of all markers in Lexington.

 More about this marker.
 Another marker with the same number though different text is located southeast of downtown on US 60.